nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Save a student's contact
+#### Use case: Save a student

 **MSS**

-1. User enters command to save a student's contact.
+1. User enters command to save a student's contact and address.
-2. LMS parses the contact details from the user's command.
+2. KeyContacts parses the contact details from the user's command.
-3. LMS requests for confirmation.
-4. User confirms the details.
-5. LMS saves the contact and notifies the user.
+5. KeyContacts saves the contact and notifies the user.

    Use case ends.

 **Extensions**

 * 2a.
-LMS detects an error in the entered data.
+KeyContacts detects an error in the entered data.
   * 2a1.
-LMS requests for the correct data.
+KeyContacts requests for the correct data.
   * 2a2.
 User enters new data.
   * Steps 2a1-2a2 are repeated until the data entered are correct.
   * Use case resumes from step 3.

-* \*a.
-At any time, User chooses to cancel the saving process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
-  * Use case ends.

----

-#### Use case: Save a student's address

-**MSS**

-1. User enters command to save a student's address.
-2. LMS parses the address details from the user's command.
-3. LMS requests for confirmation.
-4. User confirms the details.
-5. LMS saves the student's address and notifies the user.

-   Use case ends.

-**Extensions**

-* 2a.
-LMS detects an error in the entered data.
-  * 2a1.
-LMS requests for the correct data.
-  * 2a2.
-User enters new data.
-  * Steps 2a1-2a2 are repeated until the data entered are correct.
-  * Use case resumes from step 3.

-* \*a.
-At any time, User chooses to cancel the saving process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
-  * Use case ends.

 ---